johnschwenck/johnschwenck.github.io/python_code.md

 This project is currently under development.

 ESPN offers statistics that can be accessed for personal use for both individual athletes as well as team-wide.
 The NFL_stats packages seeks to extract pertinent information regarding schedules, team stats, rosters / depth charts, etc.

+### NYC Open Data - NYPD Crime Analysis
+This project is currently under development.

+With the abundance of publicly available and open-source data from NYC agencies, **NYC Open Data** offers an API that is utilized to extract geo-referenced spatio-temporal data surrounding various crimes.
+This project seeks to take this data a step further by obtaining text information from the NYPD Crime Stoppers Twitter account to help predict the most likely regions of crime for a given "tip" or crime tweet.
+Given the immense quantity of available data, both mathematical and computational understanding of such data structures are crucial.

+From a statistics perspective, Bayesian methods will be used and spatial interaction networks will model the dependencies between the locations of the initial complaints and the arrests.
+The ultimate goal is to create an interactive dashboard that will incorporate and visualize all necessary information.